umd-mith/angles/README.md

 you need the following installed before you can work on the CoffeeScript source code:

+* node.js (see [the guide to installing Node.js via package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager); you will need a recent version of node.js)
 * grunt (see [the `grunt` getting started guide](http://gruntjs.com/getting-started))
+* bower

 ```
 $ npm install -g grunt-cli
+$ npm install -g bower
 ```

 You also need the following Node packages intalled via `npm`: